BayerSe/esback/README.md

 ### GitHub (development)

-The latest version of package is under development at GitHub.
-You can install version from github with:
+The latest version of the package is under development at GitHub.
+You can install the development version from github with:

     install.packages("devtools")
-    devtools::install_github('BayerSe/esback').
+    devtools::install_github("BayerSe/esback"").

 ## Examples